kiriklo/bytestorage/README.md

 * Keys and values must be byte slices.
 Other types must be marshaled before storing them in the cache.
-* You should think about bytestorage as sync map rather then cache.
-Bytestorage has no overflow, so you should control it's size.
+* You should think about bytestorage as sync map rather than cache.
+Bytestorage has no overflow, so you should control its size.

 ### Architecture details

 Bytestorage is based on [Fastcache](https://github.com/VictoriaMetrics/fastcache).
-It has similar api, but bucket structure is a bit diffrent.
+It has similar api, but bucket structure is a bit different.

 * The cache consists of many buckets, each with its own lock.
   This helps scaling the performance on multi-core CPUs, since multiple